 The arbiter or panel may dismiss the complaint in its entirety as unfounded or uphold the complaint in part or in full.
 If the complaint is upheld in part or in full, the decision shall order, in accordance with the content of the complaint, that a particular domain be deleted or transferred to the complainant.
 If the complainant requested a transfer of the domain, and the arbiter or the panel finds this request to be unfounded, but there are grounds for deleting the domain, the decision shall order that the domain be deleted.

 If the decision orders that the domain be deleted or transferred, the administrator shall enforce the decision following 21 days from the date the decision was issued.
-If the domain is transferred to the complainant, the administrator will send the transfer password to the complainant.
+In case of domain transfer, the complainant must choose a new registrar from the list of .si domain registrars, and inform the administrator of his choice.
+After 21 days from the date of the decision, the administrator enables the new registrar to transfer the domain to the complainant.

 There is no appeal against the decision in the ADR procedure, but any of the parties may initiate court or arbitration proceedings in relation to the disputed domain, despite the ADR procedure already conducted and completed.
 Enforcement of a court or arbitration decision enforceable in the Republic of Slovenia has priority over the enforcement of the decision issued in the ADR procedure.
 Notwithstanding the ADR Rules of Procedure, the tribunal and the administrator shall comply with a binding court or arbitration decision.